66 47 36

 You can literally find places all around the world to stay for free!
 Neither party is paid, but there is a diligent vetting process to make sure that the owner and the house sitter are both well protected.
 Although I personally haven’t used any of these platforms, I have many friends who use them regularly.

-The most popular site seems to be House Sitters America.
+The most popular sites are Trusted House Sitters and House Sitters America.
 So, if you’re a frequent traveler looking to cut down accommodation costs, this could be a fantastic option.

 Family and Friends